EndPointCorp/end-point-blog/2012/01/13/activerecord-callbacks-ecommerce-order.html.md

 end
 ```

-This bit of code uses ActiveMerchant's functionality to avoid reproducing business logic for credit card validation.
+This bit of code uses ActiveMerchant’s functionality to avoid reproducing business logic for credit card validation.
 The errors are added on the payment attributes (e.g. card_number, verification_code, expiration date) and presented to the user.

 ### Step #4: after_validation